omrilotan/mono/packages/await-reduce/README.md

 )
 ```

-The callback matches the signature's 4 arguments
+The callback matches the signature's 4 arguments, except the array is the array of Promise results
 ```js
 const results = await reduce(
     [